Is Grain Free Food Good for Dogs? A Veterinarian’s Advice

 What does “grain-free pet food” mean?

-However, many pet parents have come to believe that what is healthy for us as humans is also healthy for our pets.
+However, many pet parents have come to believe that what is healthy for us as humans is also healthy for our dogs.
 While pets have adapted to eating human food-based diets through hundreds and even thousands of years of living with humans, we should not necessarily make the same nutritional choices for our pets that we make for ourselves.

 Excessive hair loss